aws-ia/cloudformation-newrelic-resource-providers/docs/dev/README.md

 extended with other tests where desired.

-### How to Add Code for a New New Relic Resource
+### How to Add Code for a new "New Relic" Resource

-The recommended way to add a new resource is to use `cfn init` in the directory for the new resource, e.g. `NewRelic-Xxxx-Yyyyy`, using a package such as `com.gitlab.aws.cfn.resources.xxxx.yyyy`.
+The recommended way to add a new resource is to use `cfn init` in the directory for the new resource, e.g. `NewRelic-Xxxx-Yyyyy`, using a package such as `com.newrelic.aws.cfn.resources.xxxx.yyyy`.

 Then to prepare the code, we typically: